Nice guy: The "nice guys finish last" view

-A common aphorism is that "nice guys finish last."
+A common aphorism is that "nice guys finish last".
 The phrase is based on a quote by Brooklyn Dodgers manager Leo Durocher in 1946, which was then condensed by journalists.

-The original quote by Durocher was, "The nice guys are all over there, in seventh place" (6 July 1946), when referring to the 1946 New York Giants, who were the Dodger's rivals.
-The seventh place that Durocher was referring to was actually second-to-last place in the National League; many variants appear in later works, including Durocher's autobiography, Nice Guys Finish Last.
-The Giants would finish the 1946 season in the National League cellar, while Durocher's Dodgers would end up in second place.
+The original quote by Durocher was, "The nice guys are all over there, in seventh place" (6 July 1946).
+It was referring to the 1946 New York Giants, who were the Dodger's rivals.
+The seventh place that Durocher was referring to was actually second-to-last place in the National League.

+Many variants appear in later works, including Durocher's autobiography, Nice Guys Finish Last.
+The Giants finished the 1946 season in the National League cellar, while Durocher's Dodgers obtained second place.

 Simplistically, the term "nice guy" could be an adjectival phrase describing what appears to be a friendly, kind, or courteous man.
-The "nice guys finish last" phrase is also said to be coined by American biologist Garrett Hardin to sum up the selfish gene theory of life and evolution.
+The "nice guys finish last" phrase is also said to be coined by American biologist Garrett Hardin, to sum up the selfish gene theory of life and evolution.
 This was disputed by Richard Dawkins, who wrote the book The Selfish Gene.
 Dawkins was misinterpreted by many as confirming the "nice guy finishing last" view, but refuted the claims in the BBC documentary Nice Guys Finish First.

-The "nice guys finish last" view in relationships is that there is a discrepancy between women's stated preferences and their actual choices in men.
-In other words, women say that they want nice guys, but really go for men who are "jerks" or "bad boys" in the end.
-This may lead to men’s discouragement in attempting to have casual sexual relationships with women and also in their pursuit of romantic relationships.
-Stephan Desrochers claims, in a 1995 article in the journal Sex Roles, that many "sensitive" men, based on their own personal experience, do not believe women actually want "nice guys."
-Because of this belief, men are less likely to pursue a romantic relationship with a woman if they perceive themselves as nice guys.
-If they do not believe that women will be sexually or romantically attracted to them because of their more feminine or “nice” traits, then they will likely be concerned, possibly another trait that leads to women’s preference for jerks.
-In other words, men who are more confident and worry less if they are being perceived a certain way are more likely to have a romantic or casual sexual relationship with a woman of their choice.

-According to McDaniel, popular culture and dating advice "...suggest that women claim they want a 'nice guy' because they believe that is what is expected of them when, in reality, they want the so-called 'challenge' that comes with dating a not-so-nice guy."
+According to McDaniel in 2005, popular culture and dating advice "suggest that women claim they want a 'nice guy' because they believe that is what is expected of them when, in reality, they want the so-called 'challenge' that comes with dating a not-so-nice guy".